nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The full name of the student must be matched. e.g. `Alex` will not match `Alex Yeoh`
 * The student's details shown includes their full name, group, telegram handle, email, notes and assessments.
 * Individual assessments are coloured red if they fall below the passing threshold of 50%.
+* To go back to the main page with the list of students, use the `list` command.

 Examples:
 * `viewstudent David Li` returns `David Li`